timriley/rubytapas-rom-rb/README.md

 Some notes about these scripts:

 - They're designed to be run repeatedly, so with each invocation they drop and re-create their respective database tables, then fill them with the sample data.
 - They're not intended to output anything.
-If you want to play around, drop some `puts` lines or debugger statements wherever you like, or give the fancy [Seeing Is Believing][seeing_is_believing] gem a go.
+If you want to play around, drop some `puts` lines or debugger statements wherever you like, or give the fancy [Seeing Is Believing][seeing_is_believing] gem a go, along with an editor integration.

 Enjoy!